gs354/broadening_function/README.md

 The notebook is used to make the broadening functions from spectra.
 The scripts in bf_fit were used to infer parameter distributions with MCMC and GPs - they need a lot of tidying up!

+- Only the requirements for the notebook are currently in the TOML